zeyadsalah22/Design-Patterns/README.md

 1. **Singleton Pattern**
     - **Explanation**: Ensures that a class has only one instance and provides a global point of access to it.
+    - **Main Points**:
+         1- Should only be used when class must have single instance available.
+         2- Disable all means of creating objects of class except for special static creation method and it returns the existing instance if it is already created.
+         3- Its code need to be adapted to handle multiple threats 4- Initalization types: Early initialization, Lazy initialization.
+    - **Components**:
+         1- Static member
+         2- Private Constructor
+         3- Static factory method.
     - [Singleton Pattern Code](https://github.com/zeyadsalah22/Design-Patterns/blob/main/Creational%20Design%20Patterns/src/Singleton.java)

 2. **Factory Method Pattern**